Next course starts 29th May 2023 – enrolments now open. 2 spaces left!

 The program is divided into three clusters that build on each skill level that will scaffold your learning and provide you with a clear framework for your skills development.

-DESIGN Cluster (delivery time: 5 days)
+CLUSTER 1 – DESIGN (delivery time: 5 days)

 This cluster will provide you with the background of the VET sector and the standards that guide the sector, training packages and how to design learning programs that meet the requirements of clients, industry and your learners.
 It will cover the key theories and principles that guide adult learning and how to address language, literacy and numeracy issues.

-DELIVERY Cluster (delivery time: 5 days)
+CLUSTER 2 – DELIVERY (delivery time: 5 days)

 This cluster will provide you with the skills and knowledge to design and deliver group-based learning programs, individual workplace learning programs and to enhance your training and presentation skills.

-BSBCMM411 – Make presentations
+BSBCMM411 – Make presentations (Release 1)

 This unit applies to individuals who may be expected to make presentations for a range of purposes, such as marketing, training and promotions.
 They contribute well developed communication skills in presenting a range of concepts and ideas.

-ASSESSMENT Cluster (delivery time: 5 days)
+CLUSTER 3 – ASSESSMENT (delivery time: 5 days)

 This cluster will provide you with planning and developing assessment tools, planning assessment activities, assessing the students competency and the key concepts of validation processes.

-TAEASS403 Participate in assessment validation
+TAEASS413 – Participate in assessment validation (Release 1)

-Student Support Day– OPTIONAL
+Student Support Day – OPTIONAL

 Optional student support days are offered every 2 months to assist participants with learning and to ensure that you are staying on track with your study plan to successfully complete the qualification.
 This is optional and included free of charge in the program.
 You will have access to a trainer and assessor throughout the day to ask questions and seek guidance.
-Please see the course calendar for dates.

 Training Resources